cerus/flatcraft/PAPYRUS.md

 ## General

-Everything is stored in little
+Everything is stored in little endian

 Representation of uuids: